pavkam/pavkam.github.io/about.md

 Twenty years later I am still enjoying my profession - these days - using different tech stacks and and cloud environments.

-Hope you found what you were looking for.
-But, if code is what you're looking for then go to my [GitHub](https://github.com/pavkam) page.
+And, if code is what you're looking for then go to my [GitHub](https://github.com/pavkam) page.

 Enjoy!